piraeusdatastore/piraeus-operator/README.md

 ### Kubernetes Secret for Repo Access

 If you are deploying with images from a private repository, create a kubernetes secret to allow obtaining the images.
-Create a secret named `drbdcreds` like
+Create a secret named `drbdcred` like
 this:

 ```
-kubectl create secret docker-registry drbdcreds --docker-server=<SERVER> --docker-username=<YOUR LOGIN> --docker-email=<YOUR EMAIL> --docker-password=<YOUR PASSWORD>
+kubectl create secret docker-registry drbdcred --docker-server=<SERVER> --docker-username=<YOUR LOGIN> --docker-email=<YOUR EMAIL> --docker-password=<YOUR PASSWORD>
 ```

 ### Deploy Operator